BU Today

 95 Forest Hills Ave.

-One of the premier examples of the garden cemetery in America, Forest Hills was created in 1848 to replace old colonial graveyards in what was then the city of Roxbury.
-The cemetery, set on 275 acres, was designed not only as a place to mourn the dead, but to contemplate nature.
-Many famous Americans are buried there, among them the abolitionist William Lloyd Garrison, Nobel-winning playwright Eugene O’Neill, and poets Anne Sexton and e. e. cummings.
-The cemetery also includes wonderful examples of Victorian architecture and spectacular sculptures, including a towering bronze angel created by Daniel Chester French, famous for the Lincoln Memorial, in Washington, D.C.
+One of the country’s premier examples of the garden cemetery style, Forest Hills was created in 1848 to replace old colonial graveyards in what was then the city of Roxbury.
+The cemetery, set on more than 275 acres, was designed as a place to mourn the dead and to contemplate nature.
+Many famous Americans are buried here, among them the abolitionist William Lloyd Garrison, Nobel Prize–winning playwright Eugene O’Neill, and poets Anne Sexton and e. e. cummings.
+The cemetery also includes wonderful examples of Victorian architecture and spectacular sculptures, including a towering bronze angel created by sculptor Daniel Chester French, famous for the Lincoln Memorial’s Abraham Lincoln sculpture in Washington, D.C.

-The park-like setting is ideal for strolling and contemplation, with its woodlands, grassy slopes, waterfall, fountain, and man-made Lake Hibiscus.
-The crematory at Forest Hills was the first built in the United States.
+The parklike setting is ideal for strolling and contemplation, with its woodlands, grassy slopes, waterfall, fountain, and the man-made Lake Hibiscus.
+The Forest Hills Crematory was the first built in New England.
 The cemetery was added to the National Register of Historic Places in 2004.
-Guided tours are available and summer concerts are offered in the chapel.
+Guided tours are available from April through October.

 Hyde Square